deepchecks/deepchecks/docs/source/user-guide/nlp/nlp_properties.rst

 NLP Properties
 =================

-Properties are one-dimension values that are extracted from either the text, labels or predictions.
-For example, a text property could be **text length** or **sentiment**, and a label property could be **number of tokens** (for token classification tasks).
+Properties are one-dimension values that are extracted from the text.
+For example, a property could be **text length** or **sentiment**.
 Deepchecks includes :ref:`built-in properties <Deepchecks' Built-in Properties>` and supports :ref:`using your own properties <Using Your Own Properties>`.

+Not to be confused with :ref:`metadata <nlp_metadata_guide>`, which is additional data that comes with it organically, such as the text's author or date of creation.

 What Are Properties Used For?
 =============================